Hiding under eye dark circles can make us appear more youthful and healthier and alll you need is a colour corrector and concealer!

 The key is using the correct colour depends on the actual colour that you need to correct.

 Colour theory helps to identify what shade works best and using the artist’s colour wheel makes this easier.
 Take a look at the colour wheel and locate the colour you need to correct then cast your eyes to the opposite colour on the wheel.
 This is the colour you need to use.
 For example, if you have redness, use green to neutralise.

-- Light Pink/Peach - brown darkness on very light/light/medium skin
+light Pink/ Peach - brown darkness on fair/light/medium skin

-- Yellow - redness & purple on light/medium skin
+Yellow - redness & purple on light/medium/medium deep skin

 If you have a mix of tones to correct then you may need to use more than one shade.